thuang45/CS131-F22-TestcasesForAll/README.md

 Hi there!
 This is a repo that contains an open-source subset of the autograder we'll be using for [CS 131 - Fall 2022](https://ucla-cs-131.github.io/fall-22/)'s course-long project: making an interpreter.

+Using this repository / testing locally is **entirely optional**.
+It does not directly affect your grade. **You are free to only submit to Gradescope!**

 This repository contains:

 - the **full source code** for the autograder we deploy to Gradescope